-To get started, speak with people in your target field, and volunteer for a place you admire before you make the leap.
+To get started, speak with people in your target field and volunteer for an organization you admire before you make the leap.
 "Experimenting in your 50s prepares you psychologically for a new chapter rather than being blindsided if your career ends suddenly or you're too consumed to think about it," says Encore.org founder Marc Freedman.

 - The Encore Career Handbook by Marci Alboher

 - Second-Act Careers by Nancy Collamer